-The news of the death of Agnès Varda shouldn’t be surprising considering she was 90 years old.
+The news of the death of Agnès Varda shouldn’t be surprising, considering she was 90 years old.
 Still, there is a supreme sense of loss.
-What has been lost is a curious spirit who rarely appeared dogmatic, neither in her approach to cinema or feminism.
-Varda is often labelled as a Nouvelle vague director but was rather part of the, so-called, Left bank group, that also included Alain Resnais and Chris Marker among others.
+What has been lost is a curious spirit who rarely appeared dogmatic, neither in her approach to cinema nor feminism.
+Varda is often labelled as a Nouvelle vague director but was rather part of the so-called, Left bank group, which also included Alain Resnais and Chris Marker, among others.

 Cléo and other creatures

 The next feature was to become one of the directors’ most iconic films: Cléo de 5 à 7 (1962) The expression cinq à sept in France generally refers to a meeting with a lover.
-In Varda’s film, however, we follow a self-centred singer, anxiously waiting for the result of her biopsy.
-We follow her walking around the city, meeting friends, and at the same time reflecting on the situation she is in, and how shallow integral parts of her life has been.
-As a funny interlude, she visits a cinema where she watches a silent short, featuring Jean-Luc Godard and Anna Karina, where the former makes fun of his trademark dark glasses.
+In Varda’s film, however, we follow a self-centred singer anxiously waiting for the result of her biopsy.
+We follow her walking around the city, meeting friends, and at the same time reflecting on the situation she is in and how shallow integral parts of her life have been.
+As a funny interlude, she visits a cinema where she watches a silent short featuring Jean-Luc Godard and Anna Karina, where the former makes fun of his trademark dark glasses.

 However, I would like to focus on one of her lesser-known features, Les Créatures (1966).
 It was one of six co-productions that the Swedish company Sandrews made at the time.
 1Among the other directors were Jean-Luc Godard, Robert Bresson, Jacques Doinol-Valcroze and Alain Resnais.

-A critical and financial flop, Les Créatures stars Michel Piccoli as Edgar and Catherine Deneuve as Mylène, As the couple is riding in the car an accident occurs, that renders Mylène mute.
+A critical and financial flop, Les Créatures stars Michel Piccoli as Edgar and Catherine Deneuve as Mylène.
+As the couple is riding in the car, an accident occurs, which renders Mylène mute.
 Fortunately, we are not in Carnival of souls territory.
 Edgar is a writer and is working on a novel, using the inhabitants of their village as characters.
 The story concerns a scientist who can control the villager’s actions.
 Any further description would threaten to simplify this complex but also very playful film.
-With that said when the actual game of the film starts, it might be the film’s less stringent section.
+With that said, when the actual game of the film starts, it might be the film’s less stringent section.